Burning Chrome: Connection to other works

 The story was one of the first of Gibson's to be set in the Sprawl, and functioned as a conceptual prototype for Gibson's Sprawl trilogy of novels.

 Bobby Quine is mentioned in Neuromancer as one of the mentors of the protagonist.
 The Finn, a recurring character in Gibson's Sprawl trilogy, makes his first appearance in this story as a minor figure.
 The events of the story are referenced in Count Zero, the second entry of the Sprawl trilogy.

 Reception

-The word "cyberspace", coined by Gibson, was first used in this story, in reference to the "mass consensual hallucination" in computer networks.
+The word "cyberspace", coined by Gibson, was first used in this story, describing the graphic "consensual hallucination" in computer networks.

 One line from the story—"... the street finds its own uses for things"—has become a widely quoted aphorism for describing the sometimes unexpected uses to which users can put technologies (for example, hip-hop DJs' reinvention of the turntable, which transformed turntables from a medium of playback into one of production).

 Gibson wrote a screenplay for a film adaptation to be directed by Kathryn Bigelow, but the project did not come to fruition.

 The BBC did an hour-long version of the story, first broadcast on BBC Radio 7 (now BBC Radio 4 Extra) on 19 October 2007 and read by Adam Sims.